NOTICE OF REQUEST FOR REPLACEMENT CERTIFICATE

-Huntington-Cleveland Irrigation Company has received a Request for Replacement Certificate from David N. Hansen, who asserts that Share Certificate No. A3013 for 75.99 shares in the Company has been lost, destroyed, or stolen, and that he/she is the rightful owner of that certificate.
+Huntington-Cleveland Irrigation Company has received a Request for Replacement Certificate from Tracy Cowley, who asserts that Share Certificate No. A4212 for 1.0 shares in the Company has been lost, destroyed, or stolen, and that he/she is the rightful owner of that certificate.
 An interested person may file a written notice of objection with the Company explaining why a replacement certificate should not be issued.
 Unless the Company receives a written notice of objection within sixty (60) days of this notice, a replacement certificate will be issued as requested and the original share certificate will be permanently canceled on the records of the Company.

 Vickie Tucker